narenkannan/springboot-ecs-cfn/README.md

-# Deploy Springboot microservices on Amazon ECS using Amazon ECR & AWS Fargate
+# Deploy Springboot microservices on Amazon ECS using ECR & Fargate

 ## Tools